• Services

 ✅ Lots of members

-The best subreddits for your content should have a healthy number of other members.
+The best subreddits for your content should have a healthy number of members.
 The user count doesn’t have to be in the millions, though it’ll certainly help widen your reach if it is.

 Some niches will naturally have bigger communities than others.
 But a good rule of thumb is to go for as big a sub as possible without sacrificing relevance (with all other things being equal).